 - Winterfeldt's advance became more and more difficult until he reached Gersdorf (present-day Kerhartice) where he decided to turn back.
 His detachment took some rest at Wolfersdorf before marching towards the camp of the Prince of Prussia at Böhmisch-Leipa where it arrived late in the evening.

 - The main Austrian army marched in four columns to Niemes where it encamped to the east of the town in four lines during the evening.

 - A couple of advanced parties under Beck and Maquire hovered on the Prince of Prussia's flank in the direction of Zittau, while Nádasdy was pushing on to rear.

 - After the combat of Reichstadt, Beck's Corps took refuge on the height of Voitsdorf already occupied by part of the Austrian Reserve Corps.

-- In the evening, Maquire was reinforced by Arenberg who brought with him 12 additional heavy guns.
+- In the evening, Maquire was reinforced by Arenberg, who brought with him 12 additional heavy guns.

 The other phases of the campaign are described in the following articles:

-- The Prussians retreat to Lusatia (July 15 to August 24, 1757) describing the retreat of Prince Wilhelm's Army to Lusatia, the capture of Gabel by the Austrians, Frederick's retreat to Lusatia, the Battle of Landeshut in Silesia and Frederic's attempt to induce the Austrians to offer battle in Lusatia.
+- The Prussians retreat to Lusatia (July 15 to August 24, 1757) describing the retreat of Prince Wilhelm's Army to Lusatia, the capture of Gabel by the Austrians, Frederick's retreat to Lusatia, the Battle of Landeshut in Silesia and Frederick's attempt to induce the Austrians to offer battle in Lusatia.